AntonioPedro04/Interactive-Rating-Component/README.md

 ### Built with

 - Semantic HTML5 markup
-- CSS custom properties
 - Flexbox
 - Vanilla JavaScript
 - Mobile-first workflow

 ### What I learned

 It was definitely worth it to make this application.
 The biggest challenge was surely to incorporate the "Thank you" card after submitting the number choice.

 ## Author

 - Github - [Antonio Pedro Rodrigues](https://github.com/AntonioPedro04)